the1lab/1lab/src/1Lab/Path.lagda.md

-The constructor `inS` expresses that _any_ totally-defined cube $u$ can be seen as a partial cube, one that agrees with $u$ for any choice of formula $\phi$.
+The constructor `inS` expresses that _any_ totally-defined cube $u$ can be seen as a partial cube, one that agrees with $u$ for any choice of formula $\varphi$.
 This might be a bit abstract, so let's diagram the case where we have some square $a$, and the partial element has formula $i
 \land j$.
 This extension can be drawn as in the diagram below: The red "backwards L" shape is the partial element, which is "extended by" the